-Another main indicator is Net Profit (NP) that has to be measured after counting all expenses
+Another main indicator is Net Profit (NP) which has to be measured after counting all expenses

 NP = TR (total revenue) – TC (total cost = (COGS) costs of goods sold + operating expenses

-When net profit is equivalent to total cost, you are not generating any profit in real sense, but only covering
+When net profit is equivalent to the total cost, you are not generating any profit in a real sense, but only covering

 When net profit equals total cost, you’re at the point of covering your expenses – but not actually making any profit.

-When NP > TC, your marketplace is making profit as is gaining more than its spending.
-Likewise, NP = TC, indicates a marketplace that is not generating profit but is in a broken even point.
+When NP > TC, your marketplace is making a profit as is gaining more than its spending.
+Likewise, NP = TC indicates a marketplace that is not generating profit but is at a broken-even point.
 You are losing money if your Net Profit is less than your total cost.